 Test Group Two

-Again, a powerful example of the difference charity-minded estate planners can make.
+Again, test group two gives a powerful example of the difference charity-minded estate planners can make.

 In the study there were a 1,000 people in each of the groups.
 That means that the “Test Group Two” raised over $1 million more than the control group.